What is Copperhead® tracer wire?

 Connection devices used for standard copper tracer wire can be used for CCS wire.
 They include: solder, crimp connections, split bolt connectors, greased wire nut or silicone filled wire nut, and silicone filled direct bury lugs.

-Copperhead High Strength (HS) product was designed as an improved product over standard solid copper wires commonly used as tracer wire applications.
-The High Strength (HS) product was designed with 2 times the breaking strength as standard solid copper.
+High Strength Tracer Wire was designed as an improved product over standard solid copper wires commonly used as tracer wire applications.
+High Strength Tracer Wire was designed with two times the breaking strength as standard solid copper.

-What is the typical ordering description for Copperhead CCS Reinforced Tracer Wire?
+What is the typical ordering description for Copperhead CCS tracer wire?